Grievances: Postdoctoral Research Fellows

-The University of Texas Health Science Center at Houston (“the university”) encourages fair, efficient and equitable solutions for problems arising at the university.
-The university strongly recommends that individuals experiencing problems attempt to resolve them informally before exercising the grievance process.
+The University of Texas Health Science Center at Houston (“University”) encourages fair, efficient and equitable solutions for problems arising at the University.
+The University strongly recommends that individuals experiencing problems attempt to resolve them informally before exercising the grievance process.
 Postdoctoral Research Fellows (“PRFs”) should discuss the concerns openly with the individual with whom the problem exists.

 This policy applies to grievances by PRFs concerning academic issues including, but not limited to, the actions of supervisors or others that address training conditions.